Two future kings set to honor Elizabeth at Jubilee concert

 Associated Press

-LONDON (AP) — Two future monarchs are set to pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.
+LONDON (AP) — Two future monarchs will pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.

 David Beckham and tennis player Emma Raducanu will also attend, while Diana Ross will close the show with her first U.K. live performance in 15 years.
 The concert is also expected to feature a pre-recorded performance by Elton John.

-The 96-year-old monarch isn’t expected to attend the evening outdoor event, with rain in the forecast.
+The 96-year-old monarch is expected to miss the evening outdoor event, which may also be hit with some rain.
 The queen has had problems moving around lately, which the palace describes as “episodic mobility issues,” limiting her public appearances in recent months.

-The sovereign opted not to attend the Epsom Derby on Saturday.
-Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box Saturday to crowds cheering and waving Union flags.
+The sovereign also opted not to attend the Epsom Derby on Saturday.
+Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box with her family Saturday to crowds cheering and waving Union flags.

+The queen is widely known as an avid horse lover, and she has only missed the Epsom Derby a handful of times during her long reign.
+On Saturday, five of her former racehorses were paraded, and 40 jockeys who have ridden for the queen formed a guard of honor before the national anthem was played.

+“She’s been breeding horses for over 60 years.
+She knows all the blood lines and she’s won lots of races and she’s very knowledgeable,” Frankie Dettori, who lined part of the course with fellow jockeys, told the BBC.

 It was the second time in as many days that the queen’s mobility issues have robbed crowds of a chance to see her.

 On Friday, the queen skipped a special service of Thanksgiving in her honor at St. Paul’s Cathedral in London.
-Palace officials said she had experienced “some discomfort” at events the day before.
+Palace officials said she had experienced “some discomfort” at events the day before, which included waving to huge crowds from Buckingham Palace.

-Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered to honor the absent head of state.
+Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered Friday at St. Paul’s to honor the absent head of state.
 It was the couple’s first public appearance in the U.K. since they stepped back from royal duties and moved to California two years ago.

 “Wishing Lilibet a very Happy 1st Birthday!” the Royal Family account tweeted.